 Why Is My Lawn Mower Starting and Dying?

-When your lawn mower starts up but cuts out before you have a chance to get anything done, the usual suspects are…
+When your lawn mower starts up but cuts out before you have a chance to get anything done, the usual reasons are…

 - A dirty carburetor or an obstruction in the carburetor bowl

 - Excessive oil levels

 That may seem like one hell of a line-up, but I’m happy to report that they’re all incredibly easy to fix, and I’m going to show you how.